Supporting Vulnerable Students

 a diagram showing 83%

-Of the 24 young people who attended Jamie’s Farm Residentials, 83% reported better self-esteem and 100% demonstrated better behaviour.
+Of the 24 young people who attended Jamie’s Farm Residentials, 83% of students are now performing better against specific outcomes such as improved relationship skills or improved self-management

 Jamie’s Farm Residentials